stat5361-2018f/comptools-yil17050/README.md

 * Beware caching: after changing the size of an image you may need to clear the cache before it is correctly updated.
 # comptools-yil17050
+Basically installing every package that the error said and the font that that the pdf book needs.
+But I have not figure out what happened on 251-258 (introduction.
+Rmd).
+So I just delete those lines.

+Quitting from lines 251-258 (Introduction.Rmd)
+Error in x : $ operator is invalid for atomic vectors
+Calls: local ... <Anonymous> -> dependent_packages -> data.frame -> vapply -> FUN
+Execution halted
+Error in Rscript_render(f, render_args, render_meta) :
+  Failed to compile Introduction.Rmd
+Calls: <Anonymous> ... render_book -> render_new_session -> Rscript_render
+Execution halted

+Exited with status 1.